wurstscript/WurstScript/README.markdown

+# WurstScript

-Wurstscript is a scripting language which can compile to Jass code which is used in WarCraft III.
+Wurstscript is a programming language which can compile to Jass code which is used in WarCraft III.

 [![Build Status](http://peeeq.de/hudson/job/Wurst/badge/icon)](http://peeeq.de/hudson/job/Wurst/)
 [![Travis](https://img.shields.io/travis/wurstscript/WurstScript.svg)]()